 FOOD AND SNACKS:

 I eat dehydrated meals when I camp in the backcountry.
 They are easy to make, have an easy clean up (if you eat them in the bag as I do) and, if you choose correctly, they taste great.
 Everyone is different so you’ll need to try out a few to see which you like.
-I almost exclusively eat the Happy Yak Pad Thai because it’s easy on my stomach and there are veggies!
 I love snacking on energy bars, protein bars, nuts and seeds, and candy.
 In terms of electrolytes, I cannot survive without Nuun Immunity Electrolyte Tablets.

 CAMP COMFORT: